abdure288/myproject/README.md

 # myproject
 Training repository
-The other is not add
+The other is not added